Marshon Lattimore**, CB, Ohio State

 Brendan Langley, CB, Lamar

 Langley has good height and length to him.
 He earned an invitation to the Senior Bowl and was impressive there.
-He showed good skills to run with receivers and prevent separation.
-Langley ran well at the combine to further improve his stock.
+Langley showed good skills to run with receivers and prevent separation.
+He ran well at the combine to further improve his stock.

 Rasul Douglas, CB, West Virginia